-Positive Choices supported the development of Strong & Deadly Futures, which is now available to schools as part of a NHMRC-funded randomised control trial.
+Positive Choices supported the development of Strong & Deadly Futures, which is now being trialled in schools as part of a NHMRC-funded randomised control trial.

 Strong & Deadly Futures is a new school-based alcohol and drug prevention program for Aboriginal and Torres Strait Islander secondary students that is culturally inclusive, incorporates cultural strengths, and focusses on empowerment of the students.